mermehr/redmind-docs/learning-log/README.md

 - `day-logs/`
   Daily breakdowns of learning activity — Python progress, HTB engagements, study notes, tooling insights.
+  This area will be change going forward as of July 21, 2025 and will include an ongoing updated weekly log instead.

 - `week-logs/`
   Summarized, high-level overviews of weekly progress.
 Useful for quick review, interviews, or journaling retrospectives.